Hess3000/blockchain-lottery/README.md

-Solidity message contract on Ethereum blockchain
+Solidity message contract on an Ethereum Blockchain

-Building an ethereum based smart contract on a local Rinkeby test network from scratch without using Truffle.
+Building an Ethereum based smart contract on a local Rinkeby test network from scratch without using Truffle.

 Tools used: